Posted on Saturday, May 4th, 2024 at 9:00 am

 Do Doctors Have to Fill Out Disability Paperwork?

 Doctors are not obligated to fill out disability forms for patients.
 Some doctors may refuse, while others will begrudgingly complete the bare minimum.
-Why are some doctors hesitant to help with disability paperwork?
-Filling out disability forms is time-consuming for physicians.
-The APS form can be ten pages long or more.
+So, can a doctor refuse to fill out disability forms?
+The answer is yes, but there are several reasons for this hesitation.
+Filling out disability forms is time-consuming for physicians, with the APS form often exceeding ten pages.
 Doctors don’t get paid for the time they spend on paperwork.

 Additionally, some physicians are wary about filling out disability paperwork because they may have to testify in court if the disability case is denied and the applicant files a lawsuit against the insurance company.
 This could require the doctor to take time away from their practice.